 Demo and Industrial Showcase authors will be notified of acceptance or rejection on August 4, 2017.
-Authors of accepted submissions will receive instructions how to prepare and submit the publication-ready version, and details on the poster presentation and scheduling at the conference.
+Authors of accepted submissions will receive instructions how to prepare and submit the publication-ready version, and details on the presentation and scheduling at the conference.

 - Upon acceptance, you will receive a digital copyright form, which you are required to complete.
 You cannot change the title of your paper after you submitted the copyright form!